Helena R. Hellwig Pouch: Doubles (2 runner-ups)

-DAR membership
+Daughters of the American Revolution

 Pouch was elected the 18th DAR President General in 1941, having previously joined the Richmond County Chapter in Staten Island, NY in 1916.
 She served as Chapter Regent (1926–1929), New York State Chairman of Better Films, National Vice Chairman of the Northern Division (1929–1931), Vice President General (1931–1934), and Organizing Secretary General (1935–1938).
 Additionally, she was elected Senior National President of the National Society of the Children of the American Revolution in 1937.

 President General Administration

 Elected DAR President General in 1941, Pouch's administration coincided with World War II, and all of her projects addressed the war effort.
 She encouraged members to comply with and support wartime rationing and to volunteer with the American Red Cross.
 Younger members were asked to consider enlisting in the Women's Army Auxiliary Corps or Women Accepted for Volunteer Emergency Service, and Pouch supported these branches by visiting their training camps.

 The DAR's Headquarters in Washington, D.C., Memorial Continental Hall and DAR Constitution Hall, were offered as workspace to the American Red Cross, the WAAC, the WAVES, Pan American Sanitary Bureau, and other organizations.
 In order to show their "earnestness to assist [their] Government in united war effort," all three Continental Congresses during the Pouch Administration were relocated.
 Pouch stated that "when it became apparent that our presence in what is now the war capital of the world would further complicate the terrific congestion already existing there, it was decided that our cooperation in this crisis was necessary."
 In 1942 the 51st Continental Congress, nicknamed the "Victory Congress," was held at the Stevens Hotel in Chicago, Illinois, in 1943 the 52nd Continental Congress was relocated to Cincinnati, Ohio, and in 1944 the 53rd Continental Congress was held in New York City.
 The 1945 Continental Congress, held during the Talmadge administration, was canceled due to ongoing rationing and restrictions.